adham-source/imageProcessingAPI/README.md

 ### you can use this api using all of this images

-• encenadaport.jpg
+• encenadaport
-• fjord.jpg
+• fjord
-• icelandwaterfall.jpg
+• icelandwaterfall
-• palmtunnel.jpg
+• palmtunnel
-• santamonica.jpg
+• santamonica

 ### The endpoints that should be accessed to test that you have created the required functionality